GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

-The Radeon GPU Profiler is a performance tool that can be used by developers to optimize DirectX®12, Vulkan®, OpenCL™ and HIP applications for AMD RDNA™ and GCN hardware.
+The Radeon GPU Profiler is a performance tool that can be used by developers to optimize DirectX®12, Vulkan®, OpenCL™ and HIP applications for AMD RDNA™ hardware.
 It is part of a suite of tools comprised of the following software:

 -  **Radeon Developer Mode Driver** - This is shipped as part of the AMD